manpagez: man pages & more

 with the risk of a SIGPIPE (that at least the OpenSSL backend can

 trigger).
-Note that setting CURLOPT_NOSIGNAL(3) to 0L will not work in a
+Note that setting CURLOPT_NOSIGNAL(3) to 0L does not work in

-threaded situation as there will be race where libcurl risks restoring
+a threaded situation as there is a race condition where libcurl risks

-the former signal handler while another thread should still ignore it.
+restoring the former signal handler while another thread should still

 Name resolving